- End of Terrace Modern House

 To the rear of the property is a level and fully enclosed garden which has been majority laid to chippings for low maintenance gardening.
 There is a patio area ideal for enjoying the afternoon sun.
 To the side of the garden is a door that takes you through to the single garage.
 This garage is freehold and has a larger than average parking space in front.

-Launceston is an ancient town steeped in History with the imposing Launceston castle overlooking the town and surrounding area.
-Referred to as 'the gateway to Cornwall' Launceston is centred one mile west of the River Tamar, which constitutes almost the entire border between the Cornish peninsular and Devon, the A30 is ideally located on the fringe of Launceston connecting to the rest of Cornwall with great access to the beautiful Coastline alongside the City's of Plymouth and Exeter in the other direction.
+Launceston is an ancient town steeped in history with the imposing Launceston Castle overlooking the town and surrounding area.
+Referred to as 'the gateway to Cornwall' Launceston is centred one mile (1.6 km) West of the River Tamar, which constitutes almost the entire border between the Cornish peninsular and Devon, the A30 is ideally located on the fringe of Launceston connecting to the rest of Cornwall with great access to the beautiful coastline whilst providing great access to Plymouth and Exeter and beyond.
 The town itself offers a variety of individual businesses from boutiques to fine food shops, blending with occasional national outlets including Tesco, M&S Food and Costa coffee.
 Local facilities include a leisure centre, medical facilities and well regarded primary and secondary schooling.